Halves (band)

-Halves are an ambient band based in Dublin, Ireland.
+Halves are an Irish ambient band based in Dublin.
 It is composed of Brian Cash and brothers Tim and Elis Czerniak, with additional live members.

 Formation

 Halves was formed when Dave, Brian and Tim sat down together and listed bands and composers they admired.
 They decided on the band's image, including their website and artwork and the visuals of their live shows and had “a very clear manifesto about the kind of sound we wanted and the kind of thing we wanted to do, which not many bands in this country Ireland were doing”.
 Elis joined soon after and work began on their debut release.

 Recordings

 The band has released two EPs: the self-titled Halves and 2008's seven-track Haunt Me When I'm Drowsy.
 These were followed by the single "Blood Branches" in March 2009 on a split 7-inch with fellow Dublin band Subplots.

 In 2010, their debut album, It Goes, It Goes (Forever & Ever), was released to critical acclaim.
 The album was released in the UK and mainland Europe on 4 July 2011.
 Recorded in the Hotel2Tango studios in Montreal (housed in a former alarm factory beside a freight railroad) and tracked over two weeks in August 2009, the record was created with the use of the studio's vast collection of antique instruments, amps, organs, and effects (most of which date from the 1930s).
 Eleven songs were recorded live, in one large room on 2″ reel-to-reel tape by Efrim Menuck (Godspeed You!
 Black Emperor), Howard Bilerman, and Radwan Moumneh.
 Guest performers on the record include Amy Millan (Stars/Broken Social Scene), Katie Kim, Phil Boughton (Subplots), Canadian harpist Elaine Kelly-Canning (Carnival Moon), Irish Chamber brass and string players and twenty-seven members of the Kilkenny Ladies' choir.
 It Goes, It Goes (Forever & Ever) was shortlisted for the Choice Music Prize for Irish Album of the Year 2010.

 The band released their second studio album, Boa Howl, in July 2013 to critical acclaim.